phonetworks/graphjs-android/README.md

-# GraphJS
+# GraphJS-Android

-GraphJS is a Kotlin client-side library to help developers easily enable social features on their mobile apps.
+GraphJS-Android is a Kotlin client-side library to help developers easily enable social features on their mobile apps.
 With only a few lines of code, you can easily add authentication, comments, messages, forum, groups, profiles etc. to your static web pages.

 ## Getting Started